crystal-china/crystal_build_scripts/docs/readme_for_podman_scripts.md

 these awesome benefits:

 1. No need to start a dockerd daemon anymore.
+2. podman = docker + docker-compose + docker buildx + pod manager
-2. It's (way) faster than Docker.
+3. It's (way) faster than Docker.
-3. Say goodbye to fixuid!
+4. Say goodbye to fixuid!

 # How to use it.